Pazemo/docs/source/index.html.old.md

 https://api.stg.pazemo.com/
 ```

-## withdraws and Account Automation
+## Payouts and Account Automation

 This lets you to automate how you use your Pazemo account.
 You can automate payments, connect your business tools, and create ways to manage your finances.

 You can:

-- Power your cross-border and domestic withdraws with a single API integration.
+- Power your cross-border and domestic payouts with a single API integration.
 - Pay out directly to bank accounts or email recipients.
 - Monitor payments received to your Pazemo local bank details (IDR, USD, SGD, MYR, EUR).
 - Get statements for balance reconciliation and accounting purposes.